avermeulen/InnovationDay/README.md

 Download the Arduino IDE from here: http://arduino.cc/en/main/software and unzip it into a folder of your choice.

-Create a nodebotsday folder, in this folder

-Now you need to install johnny-five and keypress
+Create a nodebotsday folder, in this folder you need to install johnny-five and keypress

 	npm install keypress
 	npm install johnny-five